simpuid/stacky/README.md

 ### Stack and Number Stack

 * Any combination of alphabets `a-z and A-Z` represents a stack of that name.
-* Any combination of numbers `0-9` represents a number stack of that value.
-Elements are 8-bit in size, so the values are modulo 256.
+* Any combination of numbers `0-9` represents a number stack of that value(Decimal).
+Elements are 32-bit in size.

 ### Rules